rblotsky/TextAdventureScripting/README.md

 Options can have a `?` character placed at the front of the option (eg. `>>>> ?
 Text Here`) to make them only usable once.
 This means that regardless of how many times the previous prompt is run, this option will only appear *before* it is selected, and after it is selected it will not longer be available.

+##### Where does execution start?
+The first block in the first section in the source file starts execution.
+Essentially, the program runs from the top of the file.

 ## Comments
 Comments are denoted with a `//` symbol.
 If a line contains a comment, *the entire rest of the line will be ignored*